nglm/pycvi/docs/index.rst

 Main Modules
 ----------------------------

-All implemented CVIs are available here:
+All implemented CVIs, as well as selection methods are available in the :mod:`pycvi.cvi` module:

 .. autosummary::
    :toctree: